ZhaohuiWang-github/Light_and_Sound_Memory_Game/README.md

 If you recorded multiple GIFs for all the implemented features, you can add them here:

 The gifs below show the optional features I implemented:
-* There are 5 buttons and each turn the clue playback will speed up.
-Every button also has its own backgroud image.
+* There are five buttons, and each button has its own background image which would show up as you click it.
+To make the game harder as it goes on, the clue playback would speed up on each turn.

 ![](https://i.imgur.com/25tJJ4M.gif)

-* Randomly generate the pattern at the beginning of the game.
+* The pattern is randomly generated at the beginning of the game.

 ![](https://i.imgur.com/0zkfthU.gif)

-* Allow the user to make 2 mistakes before they lose the game.
-When the user makes a third mistake, the game fails.
+* Players are allowed to make up to 2 mistakes before they lose the game.
+The game fails when the player makes the third mistake.

 ![](https://i.imgur.com/NsbkcFX.gif)

-* There is a countdown clock here, players have 30s for each round.
+* There’s a countdown clock at the bottom, and players have 30 seconds for each round.

 ![](https://i.imgur.com/aPihCWh.gif)

-* When the countdown is over, the game fails.
+* The game will fail when the countdown is over.

 ![](https://i.imgur.com/bXgk3KJ.gif)